CTSRD-CHERI/cheribuild/builder-config/Instructions.md

 In the VM execute `echo 'console="comconsole"' >> /boot/loader.conf` to use serial console

 after that you can access the console using a console with GNU screen.
-`virsh dumpxml freebsd-builder | grep pty` will output the right pty to use: e.g. `<console type='pty' tty='/dev/pts/2'>`.
+`virsh dumpxml cheribsd-builder | grep pty` will output the right pty to use: e.g. `<console type='pty' tty='/dev/pts/2'>`. **NOTE: The pty number will be different on every new VM launch!**

 Then you can connect to the VM using `screen /dev/pts/2 19200` and interact with it over a normal console instead of the virt-manager GUI console that doesn't allow copy paste, etc.
 The 19200 is the baud rate for the serial and it seems to me it can be omitted with recent versios of screen

+**TODO: should probably use SSH**